Euramsia/personal-website/content/project/open-science/index.md

 ---
-title: Open Science activism
+title: Open Science
-summary: Reforming science to be better - more efficient, effective, and transparent.
+summary: Reforming science to be the best version of itself ... more efficient, effective, and transparent.
 It is high time.
 tags:
 - Science
 - Politics